Skip to content

 Is the test covered by insurance?

-Currently, our whole genome sequencing tests are not yet covered by insurance in the US.
+Currently, our genomic sequencing tests are not yet covered by insurance in the US.
 We are working on insurance coverage to provide easy access to all patients.

 Outside of the US, our products may be covered by insurance, but it varies significantly by the country and types of insurance.
 We suggest reaching out to your insurer to confirm.
 If you need any support exploring it, please contact us at inquiry@inocras.com.